esplinr/evernym-docs/Products/libvcx/upgrade/libvcx_0.8.72.md

 `NodeJS`

-Node.js v8 is no longer receiving maintenance by the Node.js community, so we do not support this version of LibVCX running on versions of Node.js older than v10.
 If necessary, please upgrade your install of Node.js while upgrading LibVCX.
+Node.js v8 is no longer receiving maintenance by the Node.js community, so we recommend that you upgrade to Node.js v10.
+If you are using Ubuntu Linux, we recommend using Node.js v10 on Ubuntu 18.04 Bionic.
+We still support using this version of LibVCX with Node.js v8 on Ubuntu 16.04 Xenial, but will drop that support in our next release.

-Copy the new node wrapper into your NodeJS project directory.
+To upgrade, copy the new node wrapper into your NodeJS project directory.
 Verify that the package versions required for this version of libvcx are in your packages.json file.
 Edit your NPM package.json file accordingly, remembering to update the node-vcx-wrapper's version, and re-run `npm install`

 ```json
 {